 But freelancing is most certainly not for someone who only has very basic knowledge with little or no market experience.
-Although I do not like to exclude anything, maybe you start doing something totally wrong (like me!) but as you go, you keep learning and you spend years improving until you nail it right.
+Although I do not like to exclude anything, maybe you start doing something totally wrong but as you go, you keep learning and improving until you nail it right.
 In that case the following quote could fit the situation appropriately:

 "If the fool would persist in his folly he would become wise."
 William Blake

 You can listen to advice repeated by many 3D industry professionals who have been asked by amateurs on how to start freelancing:

 - The very best place to learn about freelancing in CG: Polycount Freelance Section.